 A dog's four legs work in a coordinated manner to get him from point A to point B, but sometimes the legs don't work quite as they should or the central nervous system doesn't communicate properly with the head, body, or legs.
 This makes a dog wobble and have problems moving around.
 This uncoordinated abnormal movement is called ataxia, and there are three general causes in dogs.
 Knowing more about this abnormal movement will help a dog owner better recognize these problems if they occur.

 What Is Ataxia in Dogs?

 There are three main causes of ataxia that may occur in dogs, but all affect how well a dog can move around.

-- Vestibular Syndrome - Having to do with a dog's ability to balance, vestibular syndrome is a result of an inner ear issue or brain problem causing a dog to be dizzy and have a difficult time walking.
+- Vestibular syndrome: Having to do with a dog's ability to balance, the vestibular syndrome is a result of an inner ear issue or brain problem causing a dog to be dizzy and have a difficult time walking.